The Best Fatty Liver Diet: Modified Mediterranean Diet

 – most people recommend a low fat diet.
 This is probably the common element of most diets and the thing that makes a lot of sense: if you have too much fat in your body, you should stop adding extra, right?

-– others swear that you should only follow a low carb diet and not care about fat: carbs are sugar, sugar turns to fat, fat is bad for your body.
+– others swear that you should only follow a low carb diet like Keto and not care about fat: carbs are sugar, sugar turns to fat, fat is bad for your body.
 Which also makes sense.

 – In other words, you have all possible options covered: some claim that a low fat, low carb diet works best; some say that a low fat, high carb diet works best; there are people that claim that a high fat, low carb diet is actually what you need…